Understanding Your Award

 Grants & Scholarships

 Loans are a type of financial aid that must be repaid.
 Some loans (i.e., Federal Perkins Loan and Federal Direct Subsidized Loan) are awarded based on your demonstrated need.
 These loans carry lower interest rates and more favorable terms/conditions.
-Other loans (i.e., Direct Unsubsidized Loan and Direct PLUS Loan) may be borrowed regardless of whether or not you demonstrate financial need.
+Other loans (i.e., Federal Direct Unsubsidized Loan and Federal Direct PLUS Loan) may be borrowed regardless of whether or not you demonstrate financial need.
 However, a current and valid FAFSA must be filed in order to process any type of federal student loan.

 Work-Study is an earned form of financial assistance.
 If it is determined that you are eligible to receive a work award, we will include a short paragraph toward the bottom of your financial aid award notifying you of the amount you will be eligible to earn.
 A Work-Study award is NOT a guarantee of employment.
 Rather, it is the student’s responsibility to find a job and work a sufficient amount of hours to earn their allocation.

 Cost of Attendance Budget

 Toward the bottom of your award, you will find the Cost of Attendance budget that was used to determine your eligibility for financial aid.
 This budget includes both direct and indirect costs.